shredthaGNAR/list-of-my-starred-repos/README.md

 * [Godiesc/Chameleons-Beauty](https://github.com/Godiesc/Chameleons-Beauty): Adapted "Beautiful" Themes
 * [jscher2000/change-maximized-to-resizable](https://github.com/jscher2000/change-maximized-to-resizable): Firefox Extension to Change Maximized New Window to Resizable
 * [dtkdt100/Chat-GPT-for-Gmail](https://github.com/dtkdt100/Chat-GPT-for-Gmail): A browser extension to complete your email with the help of ChatGPT
+* [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox): Chatbox is a desktop client for ChatGPT, Claude and other LLMs, available on Windows, Mac, Linux
 * [lencx/ChatGPT](https://github.com/lencx/ChatGPT): 🔮 ChatGPT Desktop Application (Mac, Windows and Linux)
 * [interstellard/chatgpt-advanced](https://github.com/interstellard/chatgpt-advanced): WebChatGPT: A browser extension that augments your ChatGPT prompts with web results.
 * [adamlui/chatgpt-apps](https://github.com/adamlui/chatgpt-apps): 🤖 Apps that utilize the astounding power of ChatGPT or enhance its UX